Another World (Stan Getz album)

-Another World is an album by saxophonist Stan Getz which was recorded in 1977 and originally released on the Columbia label as a double LP.
+Another World is an album by saxophonist Stan Getz, recorded in 1977 and released on the Columbia label as a double LP.

 Reception

+Newsday noted that Getz's "sound is more relaxed and yet more urgent than it's been on his other recent records."

-The Allmusic review by Scott Yanow stated "the music heard throughout this set is generally quite rewarding.
+The AllMusic review by Scott Yanow stated that "the music heard throughout this set is generally quite rewarding...
 The musicianship is high and Stan Getz was open to new challenges".